-If you publish open access journals, the Directory of Open Access Journals (DOAJ) should be at the top of your indexing list.
-DOAJ indexing has long served as a mark of journal quality to scholars and their institutions, and today it’s increasingly becoming a core open access publishing standard.
-For example, Plan S requires journals to be indexed in the DOAJ as part of its implementation guidelines.
-Many open access publishing organizations also use DOAJ indexing as part of their admittance criteria, including the Open Access Scholarly Publishers Association (OASPA), which now requires all journal publisher members to have at least one journal included in the DOAJ.
+If you publish Open Access journals, the Directory of Open Access Journals (DOAJ) should be at the top of your indexing list.
+DOAJ indexing has long served as a mark of journal quality to scholars and their institutions, and today it’s increasingly becoming a core OA publishing standard.
+For example, Plan S requires journals taking a fully-OA publishing compliance route to be indexed in the DOAJ as part of its implementation guidelines.
+Many OA publishing organizations also use DOAJ indexing as part of their admittance criteria, including the Open Access Scholarly Publishers Association (OASPA), which now requires all publisher members with journals to have at least one title indexed in the DOAJ.

 So what are the DOAJ’s indexing criteria?
 And how can you apply to add one or more journals to the DOAJ?
 We break down everything you need to know in this blog post.

 Applying to the DOAJ is free and once you’ve met all of the indexing criteria you can easily submit an application!